Almond Milk Cold Brew (Easy-to-Follow Recipe)

 Just like our delicious cold brew with coconut milk, Home Grounds’ almond milk cold brew is a creamy, smooth, and dairy-free cold brew coffee drink.

 Winter is fast approaching in certain corners of the world.
-TThis flavored cold brew coffee drink —along with Irish cream cold brew, pumpkin cream cold brew, old fashioned cold brew, and Cold brew coffee martini— is the perfect cold brew coffee drink to warm you up on blistering, wintry evenings.
+This flavoured cold brew coffee drink —along with Irish cream cold brew, our Pumpkin cream cold brew, Old fashioned cold brew, and Cold brew coffee martini— is the perfect cold brew coffee drink to warm you up on blistering, wintry evenings.
 These drinks are the perfect way to elevate your dinner party from blah to bravissimo.

 So how do you make one?
 Simple, by using the best ingredients.
 Keep reading for an easy-to-follow guide for making:

 - And your own cold brew ice cubes

 Lastly, keep reading to the end for some delicious optional add-ins.

 What Is Almond Milk?

 Almond milk is the liquid that results from soaking, blending, and straining raw almonds.
 Making your own does take a bit of time, but it’s well worth it.

 While you can use unsweetened almond milk in many dishes and traditionally dairy-based drinks, you can customize your homemade almond milk with sweeteners and other add-ins (1).
 So, let’s make some almond milk.

 First, soak one cup of raw almonds overnight in cool water.
 Soaking almonds improves the flavour, allows for better nutrient absorption, and makes it easier to digest (2).

 Next, place your almonds, five cups of water, and ⅛ teaspoon of salt into a blender.
 Blend everything for at least five minutes, until it reaches a creamy, milky consistency.